hongminpark/SwiftSegmentAnything/Sources/SwiftSegmentAnything/SwiftSegmentAnything.docc/SwiftSegmentAnything.md

 # ``SwiftSegmentAnything``

 A Swift implementation of the [Segment Anything](https://segment-anything.com/) model.
-Add the power of Segment Anything to your app.
+Add the power of Segment Anything to your app with this Swift Package.

-## Overview

-Segment anything allows you to

-## Installation

-### Xcode Project

-### Package.Swift

-To install, use...

-## Demo
+## Demos

+- <doc:BoxDemo>: Segment based on a bounding box.

-> We have a demo app!
-To see this package in use, download our app at
+> tip: We have a demo app in the App Store!
+This is the best way to demo the capabilities of this package on your own content.

-## Basic Usage
+## Basic API Example

 ```swift
 import SwiftSegmentAnything